Walk Bike and Roll Toolkits

 Pair the above images with a caption below:

-• Today is Bike & Roll to School Day!
+• Today is Walk & Roll to School Day!
 This annual celebration highlights the benefits of walking and bicycling, as well as the importance of traffic safety.
 Find more information about the event here: https://nctcog.org/walkbikeroll

 Comments or questions?
 Pease contact Shawn Conrad at sconrad@nctcog.org or (817) 704-5695.